digao-dalpiaz/Dam/README.md

 The method `ShowErrorMsg` shows the currently exception.
 You can use this as try..except block.

 The function `CaptureErrorMsg` allows you to get the error message on current exception.
 You should use this at try..except block.

+## History

+The design of this component came about around 2005 when I checked the need to create standardized dialog boxes for my applications.

+At that time, I called the component of "Better Dialogue", which in Portuguese would be DM.

+After a while, the project came to contain a new structure with the container.
+Then I renamed the component for "Dialogue Still Better", which in Portuguese is DAM.

+So the name of the component ended up staying as Dam.

+Today I use this component in almost all my Delphi applications.